T20 World Cup: India's megastars ready to pounce on Pakistan's pretenders in 'The Match' | Sports-Games

 The most sought-after megastars of the current generation are primed to show their might against a bunch of enigmatic cricketers as India and Pakistan engage in an ICC T20 World Cup face-off, something that transcends the 22-yard strip.

-The sensitive nature of cross-border relationship between the neighbours has led to minimal sporting engagements and cricket has always become the vehicle of one upmanship for the fans on both sides.
+The sensitive nature of the cross-border relationship between the neighbors has led to minimal sporting engagements and cricket has always become the vehicle of one-upmanship for the fans on both sides.

 It could be Kohli, who would love to get over his mediocre run of form in a match that always carries a posterity value or Shaheen Shah Afridi could tail one into KL Rahul's pads first up to set it up for Pakistan.